 Americans Hate Tingle: Russian audiences hate this movie, and two successive Russian Culture Ministers along with the Russian Military Historical Society have classified this movie as "deliberately anti-Russian propaganda".
 The main reasons for that, as further explained under Values Dissonance below, are the weird behaviours of various characters, the fact that Russians consider this movie too lighthearted and how they feel the Red Army is depicted as evil and incompetent (a general problem Russians have with Western-made productions about them).

-Designated Hero: Vasili and especially Tanya suffer from this.
+Designated Hero: Vasili and especially Tanya suffer from this for some.
 The movie tries so hard to make Tanya's desire to abandon her job in intelligence and serve along Vasili seem like the right thing to do, and fails so hard if the viewer has an ounce of common sense.
 That said, they're still legitimately among the more heroic members of the cast.

 Ho Yay: Subverted - a viewer who knows nothing about the camaraderie in European armies (and European military culture in general) might think Vasily and Danilov have a thing for each other, but no, they're just army buddies.
 And it's not just European soldiers who share such man-love.
 The greatest bonds are formed between men during war.

 Moral Event Horizon: König is simply a dedicated soldier throughout most of the film, and even becomes somewhat sympathetic when he tells how he lost his son in the Battle, but he's widely seen to have crossed the line when he hangs Sacha for being a spy to lure out Vasily.
 Despite this, he knew Sacha was a spy all along but hoped that the boy would listen to his warnings to stay at home and stop it, and when he didn't...

 Romantic Plot Tumor: Does anyone find the love triangle more interesting than the sniper duel?
 Ironically, it was the love triangle that actually happened, not the sniper duel.